Nastel/TNT4J/README.md

 First `number` qualifier is tested and defaults to `string` if the test fails (e.g. `#order-no=62627`).

 ### Performance
 No need to concatenate messages before logging.
-String concatenation is expensive especialy in loops.
+String concatenation is expensive especially in loops.
 Simply log using message patterns as follows and TNT4J will resolve the message only if it actually gets logged:
 ```java
 logger.debug("My message {0}, {1}, {2}", arg0, arg1, arg3);
 ```